CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Now let's look at a practical example.
 Linux keeps logs, or lists of things that have happened on the system.
 (We're going to go into a lot of detail about this later.
 It's vital for troubleshooting.)

-We're going to cd to the logs directory and look at one of the logs using the `less` utility.
+We're going to cd to the log directory and look at one of the logs using the `less` utility.
 Less is a program used to look at the contents of files.
 (There's a program called `more` that is used to display a screen of text at a time.
 When someone came up with a more advanced version of `more`, of course they called it `less`.
 There's a long and painful tradition of bad jokes in Unix/Linux.)

 ```bash
 ubuntu@completegeek:~$